avanoldenbarneveld/avanoldenbarneveld/README.md

 I have a website where I try to make sense of what I see and feel by writing out what I think.
 You can visit it [here](https://albertovan.com).

-If you have questions or just curious don't doubt to contact me.
+If you have questions or are just curious don't doubt to contact me.
 Seriously.
-I'm always happy to help and to chat.
+I'm always happy to chat.